kartikagnihotri/PIMA_DiabetesPrediction/README.md

 scikit-learn has a handy function we can use to calculate accuracy: metrics.accuracy_score().
 The function accepts two parameters,the actual values and our predicted values respectively, and returns our accuracy score.

-Our model gives an accuracy of 72.727%.
+Our model gives an accuracy of 72.727% when tested against our 30% test set.